jithunarayanan/terraform-modules/README.md

-# Terraform Modules for AWS Deployments"
+# Terraform Modules for AWS Deployments

 This repository contains reusable and customizable **Terraform modules** for deploying secure and scalable AWS infrastructure.
 These modules are production-ready and designed with flexibility to support various environments and use cases (dev, staging, prod).

----

 ## 🚀 Features